Bionix Infantry fighting vehicle

-The Bionix Infantry Fighting Vehicle (IFV) is a 5.9 m long amphibious armoured vehicle that can ferry troops to key battlefield positions.
-It was developed by the Defence Material Organisation, the SAF Armour and Singapore Technologies Automotive, now known as Singapore Technologies Kinetics.
-Intended to augment the Singapore Army's ageing fleet of M113 armoured carriers, it is also the first armoured vehicle to be developed in Southeast Asia.
+The Bionix was developed between 1991 and 1997 by a tripartite team consisting of the Defence Material Organisation of the Ministry of Defence, the SAF Armour Formation and Singapore Technologies Automotive (STA).
+Created to augment the army’s ageing fleet of M113 armoured carriers, it is also the first armoured vehicle to be developed in Southeast Asia.2

-The first Bionix production vehicles were completed in September 1997 and the first unit equipped with it was the 42nd Battalion Singapore Armoured Regiment (42 SAR).
-The unit has 700 men and is equipped with 40 Bionix IFV, 13 Ultra M113 APCs, and 12 AMX-13 SM1 light tanks.
+The pioneer batch of Bionix vehicles was completed in September 1997 and the first contingent equipped with it was the 42nd Battalion, Singapore Armoured Regiment (42 SAR).
+The battalion was fitted out with 40 Bionix IFVs.3

 Politics and Government>>National Security>>Defence